Tuminha/NHANES-Periodontitis-Machine-Learning-Project/docs/publication/ARTICLE_DRAFT.md

 | - Severe | 5,435 (57.9%) |
 | - Moderate | 475 (5.1%) |
 | - Mild | 495 (5.3%) |

+**Note on severity distribution:** Our severity breakdown differs from CDC population estimates (Eke et al. 2015: 8.9% severe, 30% moderate, 8.7% mild).
+This reflects (1) selection bias from NHANES full-mouth exam eligibility criteria, which preferentially include individuals with dental concerns, and (2) our binary outcome (any vs. no periodontitis) which does not depend on the mild/moderate/severe split.
+The prediction task remains valid as a screening tool.

 ### 3.2 Model Performance